 Clementine, wife of Henry Graves

 aged seventy-three years and four months

 Erected 1909 by the Graves Family.

 Location.
+41° 57.323′ N, 87° 39.581′ W. Marker is in Chicago, Illinois, in Cook County.
+Marker is on Evergreen Avenue, on the right when traveling north.
+Monument is in Graceland Cemetery.
 Touch for map.
-Monument is in Graceland Cemetery.
 Marker is at or near this postal address: 4001 North Clark Street, Chicago IL 60613, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Joseph R. Scott (about 300 feet away, measured in a direct line); John A. "Jack" Johnson (approx. 0.2 miles away); Allan Pinkerton (approx. 0.2 miles away); Louis Henri Sullivan (approx. 0.3 miles away); Earl Seymour Wharton Reebie (approx. 0.3 miles away); Claude Seymour Reebie (approx. 0.3 miles away); John Peter Altgeld (approx. 0.4 miles away); Getty Tomb (approx. 0.4 miles away).
 Touch for a list and map of all markers in Chicago.

 Regarding Graves Family Monument.
 The bronze sculpture, "Eternal Silence," was created by Lorado Taft in 1909